 As with all things tech and CRE, it’s easy to get BS’d.
 Trust me, we are tech people, and we’ve been on the receiving end, and bought the t-shirt!
 Reading this article will help you in two ways: a) make better decisions around how you spend precious money, and b) give you the tools to get more web leads.

 If you’re going to take one thing away, here it is: Very simply, SEO is like a car engine.
 And SEM (or PPC or Adwords) is like the fuel.
 SEO spending happens, generally, once off.
 SEM spending happens monthly or weekly – depending if you need, or want, your engine to work harder.

-Getting good results on Google is influenced mainly by TWO things, in order:
+Getting good results on Google is influenced mainly by you paying for TWO things, in order:

 1. Building your site to be Google-friendly (SEO)

 Some context: Google is a search engine.
 To come up in search results, you want to optimise your website for this search engine.
 I.e. make it easy for the search engine to do its job.
 Thus “Google-friendly” = search engine optimised.

 Google begs for websites to be built Google-friendly: (and even hands out the “how to” guide)

 But for some reason (we don’t know why, we are not experts in building websites) Google’s guidance is ignored.